Efficient Learning of Long-Range and Equivariant Quantum Systems: Introduction

-\begin{itemize} \item We prove that a number of samples logarithmic in the system size suffices to predict properties of gapped quantum systems with interactions that decay exponentially or as a power law with exponent $\alpha$ greater than twice the system's dimension. \item We show that ML models that are equivariant under the automorphism group of the interaction hypergraph achieve a sample complexity reduction.
-This implies a constant sample complexity for learning expectations of sums of local observables in systems with periodic boundaries. \item We provide extensive numerical simulations of one-dimensional systems with up to $128$ qubits, demonstrating the efficient scaling in practice.
-This is substantiated by an analysis of the expectation values of global observables using the central limit theorem.
+In summary, we make the following novel contributions: \enlargethispage{5pt} \begin{itemize} \item We prove that a \textit{number of samples logarithmic in the system size} suffices to predict properties of gapped quantum systems with interactions that decay exponentially or as a power law with exponent $\alpha$ greater than twice the system's dimension.
+Our analysis also allows for predicting $p$-local observables which are not necessarily geometrically local and can depend on the system's parameters -- for example the ground state energy. \item We show that ML models that are equivariant under the automorphism group of the interaction hypergraph (i.e.~the hypergraph with vertices the qubits and hyperedges connecting qubits in the support of Hamiltonian terms) achieve a \textit{sample complexity reduction}.
+This implies a \textit{constant sample complexity} w.r.t. the system size for learning expectations of sums of local observables in systems with periodic boundaries.
+This was the first such known learning algorithm with constant sample complexity, though later \cite{wanner2024predictinggroundstateproperties} has also achieved this for short-range Hamiltonians even for open boundary conditions, but they suggest that their algorithm is not extendable to the long-range case. \item We lift the requirements on the observable having a norm bounded by a constant using a simple modification of the ML algorithm, which allows predictions up until the standard deviation of the expectation values is bounded by a constant.
+This is substantiated by an analysis of the expectation values of global observables using the central limit theorem. \item We provide extensive numerical simulations of one-dimensional systems with up to $128$ qubits, demonstrating the efficient scaling in practice.
 The corresponding code for these simulations is available at \cite{Smid_Efficient_Learning_of_2024}.

 \end{itemize} In the next section we give a technical summary of our main results.